Public pool chlorine generator

-SYCLOPE Electronique has completed its “pool” range with a salt electrolyser for the production on site of liquid chlorine.
+SYCLOPE has completed its pool range with a chlorine generator by salt electrolysis.

 As a reminder, a salt electrolyser or in-situ sodium hypochlorite generator converts the salt contained in a brine into chlorine by the physical phenomenon of electrolysis.
 It is used to disinfect swimming pools with chlorine avoiding any manipulation of dangerous chemicals.

 This process differs totally from the electrolysis of salt used in private pools.
 In private swimming pools, the salt is electrolyzed directly in the pond water, unlike for the collective swimming pool process where the sodium hypochlorite produced is stored in an independent tank and then injected into the pool.

 - To stop delivering or handling dangerous chemicals,

 - On-site chlorine generation (storage in a buffer tank),